YogiOnBioinformatics/ProteinVR/README.md

 :file_folder: `Blender Python Scripts/`

-Folder that contains Blender Python (bpy) scripts used during the creation of anatomical models found in the `Anatomical Model Renders/` folder
+Folder that contains Blender Python (bpy) scripts used during the creation of anatomical models found in the `Anatomical Model Renders/` folder.

 **Contact Information**